The Role of Data Literacy in the Digital Workplace

 Defining Data Literacy

-Earlier this year, Kasey Panetta, brand content manager at Gartner, defined data literacy as the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied — and the ability to describe the use case, application and resulting value.
+Earlier this year, in a paper by Kasey Panetta, brand content manager at Gartner, Gartner defined data literacy as the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied — and the ability to describe the use case, application and resulting value.
 She added that data literacy is the ability to work and communicate in a common data language and, as an underlying component of digital dexterity, another important skill for digital business

 Kenneth Sanford is a San Diego-based data science and analytics consultant.
 He pointed out that without a basic understanding of the origin of the data, we cannot hope to identify trends, create machine learning models, or use the tools of AI.
 Data literacy, he explained, is the ability to understand and communicate the data generating process.
 That is, what do these data mean? and what caused these data to exist?
 This might involve summarizing data, but in its most elemental form, it entails telling a qualitative story about the data.
 “There is a world in the near future where every member of an organization will either be an expert in working with data in its atomistic form or explaining the data in the same form.
 With my clients, I teach a multistep process whereby each participant is either an expert in querying information or an expert at understanding the data generating process.
 In a digitally transformed organization, everyone has a role in data,” he said.